tkreyche/I75W-Raymarine-Autopilot/README.md

 ### General Description
 * This project uses off-the-shelf hardware to create an remote daylight-visible display for Raymarine Tillerpilots.
 A Tillerpilot is typically mounted near the stern of a boat, and it's incovenient to view the display.
 This display can be mounted in an better location.
-* You can use the [I75W Matrix Display](https://shop.pimoroni.com/products/interstate-75-w?variant=54977948713339) by itself, but it only solves half the problem.
+* You can use this project by itself, but it only solves half the problem.
 It's also inconvenient to operate the Tillerpilot from the stern.
 A [Nauti-Control ST control](https://nauti-control.com/) module, with a handheld wireless keypad, is the essential component for a complete solution.
 * The I75W Display allows sailors to get immediate visual feedback from their Tillerpilot when controlling it using the ST wireless module.
 NautiControl has a mobile phone UI, but I can't manage that singlehanded in typical sailing conditions.

 ### What the Display Shows